What do the figures in the ‘Reports’ tab mean?

 If you bought 1 BTC for $5000 in March 2020 and sold it for $10,000 in January 2021; this will show up as a short-term capital gain of $5000 which is reported in the 2021 Financial Year period.

-NOTE: despite purchasing the BTC in 2020, the transaction gets reported in the financial year in which the BTC was sold.
+NOTE: Despite purchasing the BTC in 2020, the transaction gets reported in the financial year in which the BTC was sold.

 Long-Term Capital Gains

-This value represents the sum of all the realized long-term gains from your transactions in the year in which you have realized that gain (i.e., sold your cryptocurrency).
+This value represents the sum of all the realized long-term gains from your transactions in the year in which you realized that gain (i.e., sold your cryptocurrency).

 The term ‘long-term’ will depend on your tax jurisdiction and the country you are residing in, however, in most countries, a long-term gain is described as any gain made on an investment held for more than 1 year.